 - Details of their complaints procedure, including how and when issues can be referred to the SRA or the Legal Ombudsman

-Rules on reporting cases of potential misconduct
+What are the rules on reporting cases of potential misconduct?

 Alongside the updated strategy, the SRA has also published proposed changes to the wording of rules regarding when firms should report cases of potential misconduct.